open-cogsci/osdoc/content/pages/tutorials/capybara.md

 ## Step 3: Add a block_loop and trial_sequence

-The default template starts with three items: A `notepad` called *getting_started*, a `sketchpad` called *welcome*, and a `sequence` called *experiment*.
+The default template starts with three items: A `notepad` called *getting_started*, a SKETCHPAD called *welcome*, and a SEQUENCE called *experiment*.
 We don't need *getting_started* and *welcome*, so let's remove these right away.
 To do so, right-click on these items and select 'Delete'.
 Don't remove *experiment*, because it is the entry for the experiment (i.e. the first item that is called when the experiment is started).

 Our experiment will have a very simple structure.
 At the top of the hierarchy is a loop, which we will call *block_loop*.
 The *block_loop* is the place where we will define our independent variables (see also Background box 1).
-To add a `loop` to your experiment, drag the `loop` icon from the item toolbar onto the *experiment* item in the overview area.
+To add a LOOP to your experiment, drag the LOOP icon from the item toolbar onto the *experiment* item in the overview area.

-Because a `loop` item always needs another item to run, a dialog will appear that asks whether you want to create a new item for the `loop` or whether you want to select an existing item.
-We want to create a new `sequence` for our loop, so select `sequence` in the pull-down menu labeled 'Create new item to use' and click on the 'Create' button.
+Because a LOOP item always needs another item to run, a dialog will appear that asks whether you want to create a new item for the LOOP or whether you want to select an existing item.
+We want to create a new SEQUENCE for our loop, so select SEQUENCE in the pull-down menu labeled 'Create new item to use' and click on the 'Create' button.

 By default, items have names such as *sequence*, *loop*, *_sequence*, etc. These names are not very informative, and it is good practice to rename them.
 Item names must consist of alphanumeric characters and/ or underscores.
 To rename an item, right-click on the item in the overview area and select 'Rename'.
 Rename *sequence* to *trial_sequence* to indicate that it will correspond to a single trial.
 Rename *loop* to *block_loop* to indicate that will correspond to a block of trials.